Find Affordable College Courses

 Women make up 20% of the economics majors at the school.

-University of New Mexico - Main Campus landed the #9 spot in the 2023 rankings for the most popular doctor’s degree economics programs.
-UNM is a very large public school located in the large city of Albuquerque.
+University of New Mexico - Main Campus did quite well in this year’s ranking of the most popular places for economics students to get a doctor’s degree.
+It came in at #9 on the list.
+UNM is a fairly large public school located in the large city of Albuquerque.

 About 25% of the students majoring in economics at the school are women while 75% are male.

-Full Economics at University of New Mexico - Main Campus Report
+Read full report on Economics at University of New Mexico - Main Campus

 #10